Here's How Your Trade Darden Restaurants Inc. (DRI) Aggressively Right Now

 DRI’s Market Performance

-DRI stocks went up by 5.39% for the week, with a monthly jump of 3.75% and a quarterly performance of 4.80%, while its annual performance rate touched 95.77%.
-The volatility ratio for the week stands at 2.22% while the volatility levels for the past 30 days are set at 2.54% for Darden Restaurants Inc..
-The simple moving average for the period of the last 20 days is 2.86% for DRI stocks with a simple moving average of 16.32% for the last 200 days.
+DRI stocks went down by -1.79% for the week, with a monthly drop of -0.88% and a quarterly performance of 2.14%, while its annual performance rate touched 97.11%.
+The volatility ratio for the week stands at 2.43% while the volatility levels for the past 30 days are set at 2.57% for Darden Restaurants Inc..
+The simple moving average for the period of the last 20 days is 0.54% for DRI stocks with a simple moving average of 13.18% for the last 200 days.

 Analysts’ Opinion of DRI